mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 The reason for this is because the cluster object is created in the workspace, so Kommander detects this cluster but it’s not managed by Kommander / DKP Enterprise right now.

-To change this you need to apply the missing KommanderCluster object.
+To change this, you need to apply the missing KommanderCluster object:

 ````
 $ cat << EOF | kubectl apply -f -